Vittorio di Africa: History

-During WW2 in Vittorio d'Africa was done by the Italians the last battle against the British army before the Allied attacked Mogadiscio in 1941: because of this fight the small city suffered heavy damages.
+During World War II in Vittorio d'Africa was done by the Italians the last battle against the British army before the Allies attacked Mogadishu in 1941: because of this fight the small city suffered heavy damages.
 After the war all the Italians moved away and the farm production dwindled, reducing the city to a kind of ghost town.

 Actually is growing in the area of the disappeared Vittorio d'Africa a small village of Somalis, called Shalam boot.